UK Financial Services, regulations and ethics

 Benefits are essential to prevent poverty which would have far reaching effects on the country and economy.
 However, benefits seem to be reducing therefore creating a need for people to make their own provisions.

 The Employment Equality (Age) Regulations 2006 introduced age discrimination and this coincided with concerns about a potential pension crisis.
 It is now thought that many of us may not be able to retire as our parents and grandparents did and instead we will need to continue to work to support ourselves.
-The government are trying to encourage more people to take out personal pensions by introducing pension simplification.
+The government are trying to encourage more people to take out personal pensions by introducing pension simplification and the National Employment Savings Trust (NEST).
 At the same time, growing numbers of employers are finding that they can no longer run their final salary pension schemes due to extra costs such as changes in accounting regulations and the removal of dividend credits.

 This is a shortened version of our online course, built so that you can get a good idea of what is provided.
 The full version shows all the current text and is fully formatted.
 Use the top right drop down menu to view the chapters.
 If you have already purchased this course, please log in to access the full version